SEVERE STORM: Hail, Thunder, High Winds Possible Across NJ

 After a partly cloudy start to the day on Wednesday, showers are likely after noon.
 The high temperature could rise to the mid-80s.

-Damaging winds could gust up to 25 miles per hour, according to the NWS.
+Damaging winds could gust to 60 miles per hour, according to the NWS.

 Meteorologist Joe Cioffi said he will be covering the afternoon storm live on YouTube on his Joe & Joe Weather Show.